November 9, 2024

 • Vibram outsoles

 The Lowa Renegade has old-school appeal for men and women who want a time-tested hiking and backpacking boot.
-The first hiking boot named to Backpacker Magazine's Hall of Fame, it's long been a top choice for backpackers, off-trail hikers, trail crews, and heavy-set hikers.
+I should know—I've personally owned two pairs.
+The first hiking boot named to Backpacker Magazine's Hall of Fame, the Renegade has long been a top choice for backpackers, off-trail hikers, trail crews, and heavy-set hikers.
 Renegades rock protective leather uppers, stiff soles, sturdy PU midsoles, and lateral support to provide backpackers with the stability and protection they need to carry a heavier pack safely.
-It's pobably burlier than most day hikers want (unless they have serious ankle issues and hike serious terrain).
-However, the Renegade is one of the best hiking boots for backpackers and off-trail hikers, especially if you find it on sale.
+It's probably burlier than most day hikers want (unless they have serious ankle issues and hike serious terrain).
+However, the Renegade is one of the best hiking boots for backpackers and off-trail hikers.

 Best Fit